 The Philadelphia Department of Public Health gives free flu vaccine to city residents over the age of 18 who don't have other insurance.
 See the PDPH flu shot clinic schedule for the hours and locations.
 Vaccine will available to walk-in patients on a first-come-first-serve basis.
 Please bring an ID or proof of residence.

 The best place for children to get a flu shot at their doctor’s office.
 Children who are eligible for the Vaccine For Children (VFC) program can receive flu shots for free from doctors who participate in the VFC program.

 Children in Philadelphia can also get a flu shot at any PDPH health center.
 However, the PDPH-sponsored community flu shot clinics are not for children.

 Flu vaccines cause the body to develop antibodies.
 These antibodies protect against infection from the viruses that cause the flu.
 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against infection.
 In the meantime, you are still at risk for getting the flu.
 That's why it is best to get vaccinated early in the fall, before the flu season really gets under way.

 Since flu viruses change from year to year, the flu vaccine is updated to protect against the current viruses going around that year.
-The 2012/13 vaccine protects against three flu viruses (two influenza type A’s, H1N1 and H3N2, and an influenza type B virus).

 What are the risks from getting a flu shot?